gefendioglu/C_Practices/02_Lesson/4_Storage_Duration_and_Name_Lookup.md

 - **dynamic storage**

-- The variable in statç storage category in C:
+- The variable in the static storage category in C:
   - global variables
   - static local variables\
   When they are defined without giving an initial value, life is started with a value of 0.